| | | What is mass media?

 citizens.
 It keeps the general public informed and up to date with the current news around

 their community, their state, and their country, not to mention their world.
+Most Americans depend heavily on newspaper and television as

 sources of information surrounding them.
 The average family subscribes the local

 newspaper, and 98% have at least one television set in the household.
+How is the media structured?

 The structure of the mass media is relatively simple.
 The three